All Episodes

 One of our opponents' favorite arguments has now been removed.

-This is from uh Thomas.
+Well, this is from Thomas.

-I'm not Mr. Ninja's last name because he did not say read this on the air.
+I'm not, Mr. Ninja's last name, because he did not say read this on the air.

-I can tell that you're irritated and agitated and angry with me.
+Thomas, I can tell that you're irritated and agitated and angry with me and threatening to tell me to cancel your subscription.

 Cancel it yourself.